Mashed-Potatos/Prism/README.md

 ## Quick Start

-1. Create a folder on your server and drop `prism.jar` inside it
+1. Create a folder on your server and drop `prism.jar` inside it (In this case it's prism-trial.jar)
 2. Run Prism once to generate the config and default folders

 ```